Colorado Overnight Camp Summer Prep

 Special Dietary Requirements

-We will gladly work with you regarding special dietary restrictions and food allergies.
-When completing the online registration for camp, please complete the portion related to food allergies and dietary requirements.
+We are happy to accommodate your camper's needs!
+When completing the Medical History form for your camper's registration, please complete the section on food allergies and dietary requirements.
 If you have specific questions or concerns, please contact our food service department directly by emailing FoodService@SkyRanch.org.

 Required Forms

-Based on Colorado State Law and the requirements of the Colorado Department of Human Services, every medication that the camper brings to camp, including over-the-counter medications, must be listed on the hard copy physical form and signed by a provider.
+Under Colorado State Law and the requirements of the Colorado Department of Human Services, every medication the camper brings to camp, including over-the-counter medications, must be listed on the hard-copy physical form and signed by a provider.

 On-Site Nurse

-A nurse is on-site at our Colorado Camps; however, a nurse is not present for all of the off-site activities that occur during these programs.
-If you have specific questions regarding this, or if your Colorado camper has specific health-related needs, please contact our Healthcare Director, Jennifer Watters at JenW@SkyRanch.org to discuss further
+A nurse is on-site at our Colorado Camps; however, a nurse is not present for all off-site activities during these programs.
+If you have specific questions regarding this, or if your Colorado camper has specific health-related needs, please contact our Healthcare Director, Jennifer Watters, at JenW@SkyRanch.org to discuss further

 Bed Bug Prevention